biod/sambamba/README.md

 thread apply all backtrace full
 ```

-Note that GDB should be made aware of D garbage collector:
+Note that GDB should be made aware of D garbage collector which emits
+SIGUSR signals and gdb needs to ignore them with

 ```
 handle SIGUSR1 SIGUSR2 nostop noprint